Virginia has a bachelor's degree in Spanish and English literature.

 This system has one major downside.
 Tests in many language pairs are closed because Gengo has a sufficient number of translators for the current demand.
 This means that you may have to wait months before getting your chance to qualify.

 Gengo performs regular quality checks on translators.
-A weighted average of 10 most recent quality check makes up you overall score, which you can see on your dashboard.
+A weighted average of 10 most recent quality checks make up your overall score, which you can see on your dashboard.
 If the score falls too low, you could potentially lose your qualifications.
 But this doesn’t happen often, as Gengo prefers to give their translators a chance to improve.

 To succeed at Gengo, you need to do your best all the time, and especially at the beginning when you are rated most often.
 I recommend that you read all translation resources available on the website.

 You should proofread all your translations.
 As deadlines at Gengo are pretty tight (sometimes it’s only an hour), you may at first struggle to meet them.
-Which is why it is advisable to choose only easy collections until you get used to tight deadlines.
+This is why it is advisable to choose only easy collections until you get used to tight deadlines.

 Gengo has recently overhauled its feedback system to make it clearer.
 The mistakes in your translation are highlighted and have a senior translator’s comments.
 The feedback system can be used as a crash course on translation to boost your skills.

 If your score is consistently good, the quality checks become less frequent.
 You are rated maybe once a month.

-Gengo customers have a 5-day period to request changes to translations if something isn’t up to standard.
+Gengo customers have a five-day period to request changes to translations if something isn’t up to standard.
 In justified cases, he or she may even reject your translation altogether and you don’t get rewarded.
-But customers rarely do it – it has happened maybe twice during my entire stint at Gengo that someone requested changes.
+But customers rarely do it—it has happened maybe twice during my entire stint at Gengo that someone requested changes.

 Types of Text and Volume

 The texts I translate at Gengo are relatively easy.
 They may be strings of commands, emails, customers’ reviews or business power point presentations.
 Sometimes more specialized terminology is required but you can always decline a half-translated collection without any negative consequences for your quality score.
 It then becomes available to other translators.